haneyr/cms_json/README.md

 This notebook has been tested on machines as small as n1-standard4 (4 vCPU, 15GB of RAM), using 1TB of SSD swap space.
 Relying on swap slows the JSON parsing significantly - one example JSON that was approximately 120GB in total size took roughly three days to fully process; however, the machine cost is significantly lower using swap versus memory.

-To create a 1TB swap file, first create a GCP VM with at least a 1150GB root volume.
+To create a 1TB swap file, first create a GCP VM or Vertex Workspace notebook server with at least a 1150GB root volume.

 Next: